prb28/vscode-amiga-assembly/README.md

 See the [WIKI](https://github.com/prb28/vscode-amiga-assembly/wiki) for detailed credits.

 ## Misc Licence
-Amiga and the boing ball are licenceced by [Cloanto Coporation](https://cloanto.com)
+Amiga and the boing ball are licensed by [Cloanto Coporation](https://cloanto.com)